-Filling the Shoes of Apple CEO Tim Cook: Where Will Apple's Projected Future Growth for Its Major SBU's Come From?
+Big Data: Filling the Shoes of Apple CEO Tim Cook: Where Will Apple's Projected Future Growth for Its Major SBU's Come From?

-- Every CEO of a for-profit organization faces one problem in common: trying to find ways to increase future sales and profits to keep it growing! - Put yourself in Tim Cook's shoes.
-One of his jobs is to search for new growth opportunities. - Using your knowledge about Apple products - a.
-Do a quick SWOT analysis of four SBUs shown (iPod, iPhone, Apple Watch, and iPad/iPad mini): - b.
+- Every CEO of a for-profit organization faces one problem in common: Trying to find ways to increase future sales and profits to keep it growing. - Put yourself into Tim Cook's shoes.
+One of his jobs is to search for new growth opportunities. - Using your knowledge about Apple products (Mac desktops and laptops, iPod, iPhone, and iPad/iPad mini): - a.
+Do a quick SWOT analysis of the four SBUs shown. - b.
 Determine where Apple should allocate its time and resources. - c.
-Rate these growth opportunities from highest to lowest in terms of percentage growth in unit sales from 2017 to 2020. - b.
+Rate these growth opportunities from highest to lowest in terms of percentage growth in unit sales from 2013 to 2016. - b.
 [Figure 2-D] A firm using business portfolio analysis positions each of its SBUs on a growth-share matrix.

 - The vertical axis is the market growth rate, which is the annual rate of growth of the SBU's industry. - The horizontal axis is the relative market share, defined as the sales of the SBU divided by the sales of the largest firm in the industry. - A relative market share of 10× (at the left end of the scale) means that the SBU has 10 times the share of its largest competitor. - A share of 0.1× (at the right end of the scale) means it has only 10 percent of the share of its largest competitor. - c.
 The BCG has given specific names and descriptions to the four quadrants in its growth-share matrix based on the amount of cash they generate for or require from the organization: - 1.
-Question marks (upper right). - Are SBUs with a low share of high-growth markets. - Require large injections of cash to maintain or increase market share. - Management chooses which of these SBUs to invest in and phase out. - 2.
+Question marks (or problem children-upper right). - Are SBUs with a low share of high-growth markets. - Require large injections of cash to maintain or increase market share. - Management chooses which of these SBUs to invest in and phase out. - 2.
 Stars (upper left). - Are SBUs with a high share of high-growth markets. - Require extra cash to finance future growth. - Are likely to become cash cows when their growth slows. - 3.
 Cash cows (lower left). - Are SBUs that generate more cash than they can use. - Have a dominant share of slow-growth markets. - Provide cash to cover the organization's overhead and... - Enable the organization to invest the excess cash in other SBUs. - 4.
-Dogs (lower right). - Are SBUs with a low share of slow-growth markets. - May generate enough cash to sustain themselves. - May not become winners for the organization. - Dropping dogs may be required if they consume more cash than they generate unless these conditions exist: - Relationships with other SBUs. - Competitive considerations. - Potential strategic alliances that benefit the firm.
+Dogs (lower right). - Are SBUs with a low share of slow-growth markets. - May generate enough cash to sustain themselves. - May not become winners for the organization. - Dropping dogs may be required if they consume more cash than they generate unless these conditions exist: - \ Relationships with other SBUs. - \ Competitive considerations. - \ Potential strategic alliances that benefit the firm.